-Junk – This is the leader’s time to wipe out all of the junk projects that are holding the company back, so you can focus on new projects.
+Junk – This is the leader’s time to wipe out all of the junk projects that are holding the company back.
+Once you get rid of the junk that’s holding you back, you can focus on new projects.

 Thus, task prioritization is necessary to carry out your projects so that you can achieve your goals.

-If you are having trouble grasping onto the differences between goals, projects, and tasks, here is an example to help you visualize how they feed one another.
+If you are having trouble grasping onto the differences between goals, projects, and tasks, here is an example to help you visualize them.

-Allison is the Marketing Director of a new technology store that just opened up.
+Allison is the Marketing Director of a new technology company that just opened up.

-- Her company’s goal is to bring in more customers and sales in the next month
+- Her company goal is to bring in 15% more customers in the next month.

 Developed by President Dwight D. Eisenhower, the Eisenhower Method of Prioritization will help you make the best use out of your time by optimizing how you use it.

-The Eisenhower Method divides tasks into four categories, and is shown in the quadrants below.
+The Eisenhower Method divides tasks into four categories, and shown in the quadrants below.